 Space-age underwear is now a thing of the present—and you don’t have to be on a mission to Mars to enjoy the benefits.
 These new versions of the classics use cutting-edge technology that is currently only being used in space suits and military performance clothing.

 Say hello to Organic Basics’ SilverTech boxer briefs, T-shirts and socks.
 This Danish company blends its premium organic cotton with elastane (for stretch) and Flexsil Performance silver, which is spun from pure silver and polyester.
 Call it underwear alchemy.

-The company wants the busy modern man to have underwear that will stay fresh all day long.
+The company wants the busy modern human to have underwear that will stay fresh all day long.
 From long hours in the office to a workout at the gym, men should be able to feel comfortable and secure.
 Though they began just with men’s underwear, they’ve expanded to offer women’s, too.

 Freshness is obviously an important quality (no unpleasant odors, thanks), but temperature control is a major selling point, too.
 Overheating is uncomfortable, but it is also often blamed for causing fertility issues in men.
 Organic Basics says: “Forty-two percent of Danish men are having trouble impregnating a woman.
 One of the reasons for this is the heat disturbance that happens during the day in the testicular area.
 This is typically caused by two things—either too tight underwear or simply too bad underwear.”
 Yikes!

 While SilverTech underwear keeps you from overheating, it doesn’t just keep you cool yearlong.
 It can also give warmth in the place you’ll appreciate it most during the frosty days of winter.